Dwelling Coverage Explained: How Much Do You Really Need?

 2026 Underinsurance Warning

-It's also important to understand that your loss of use coverage — which pays for temporary housing — is typically set as a percentage of your dwelling coverage.
-Underinsuring Coverage A can create a domino effect across your entire policy.
+It's also important to understand that your loss of use coverage, which pays for temporary housing, is typically set as a percentage of your dwelling coverage.
+Underinsuring Coverage A can create a domino effect across your personal property coverage and other parts of your policy.

 Compare Home Insurance Plans in Ohio